 WILL should be registered compulsorily

 It is purely optional matter.
 Registration of WILL is not compulsory.
 No one can challenge the WILL just because it is not registered and neither a will can be accepted as genuine by courts even if it is registered.
 But still it is desirable to get the WILL registered.

 If you have proper nominations in place, then there’s no need for WILL

 Nominees are just trustee to investment holdings and are not the legal owners.
 To make them legal owner you have to mention there name in the WILL against the investments you have made for them.

 WILL writing needs lawyer’s services and they charge heavily

-Taking help of professionals definitely helps in drafting a proper WILL but you can draft your will yourself by understanding basic nuances which I will discuss in my next article.
+Taking help of professionals definitely helps in drafting a proper WILL but you can draft your will yourself by understanding basic nuances which has been discussed in this article.
 Do note that poorly drafted WILL is much riskier to have then not having a WILL at all.